 The semiconductor industry is intensely competitive and has been characterized by price erosion and rapid technological change.
 We compete with major domestic and international semiconductor companies, many of which have greater market recognition and substantially greater financial, technical, marketing, distribution and other resources than we do with which to pursue engineering, manufacturing, marketing and distribution of their products.
-Emerging companies are also increasing their participation in the market for embedded control applications.
 We may be unable to compete successfully in the future, which could harm our business.